sulu-cmf/sulu-docs/bundles/media/imagine-adapter.rst

 .. note::

-    You may require to install on your operation system ``libjpeg-dev``, ``libpng-dev``, ``libwebp-dev``, ``libavif-dev``, ... or other libraries to support the range of image mime types you want to support.
-Linux distributions like Alpine may are not shipping them in the base image.
+    You may need to install additional libraries on your operating system to support various image MIME types, such as ``libjpeg-dev, ``libpng-dev``, ``libwebp-dev``, ``libavif-dev``.

+    Note that some Linux distributions, like Alpine, do not include these libraries in their base images by default.

 GD
 --